-As of March 25, 2008, there were options granted and outstanding covering 2,735,034 shares of common stock.
-The weighted average exercise price for these outstanding options was \$34.85 per share and their weighted average term to expiration was 6.7 years.
-Also, as of March 25, 2008, there were 462,468 non-vested shares of restricted common stock outstanding with a weighted average fair value of \$46.12 per share.
+As of March 13, 2012, there were options granted and outstanding covering 1,860,479 shares of common stock.
+The weighted average exercise price for these outstanding options was \$45.87 per share and their weighted average term to expiration was 4.7 years.
+Also, as of March 13, 2012, there were 973,520 nonvested shares of restricted common stock and deferred stock outstanding with a weighted average fair value of \$59.68 per share.

-The number of shares with respect to awards previously granted under the 2008 Plan that are forfeited, expire or otherwise terminate without being exercised will again be available for delivery by adding back one share if such share was subject to an option or stock appreciation right and 2.2 shares if such share was subject to any other award.
-Notwithstanding the foregoing, the maximum aggregate number of shares that may be delivered as a result of "incentive stock options," as defined in Section 422 of the Internal Revenue Code ("ISOs"), will be 6 million shares.
+The number of shares with respect to awards previously granted under the plan that are forfeited, expire or otherwise terminate without being exercised will again be available for delivery by adding back one share if such share was subject to an option or stock appreciation right and 2.0 shares if such share was subject to any other award (2.2 shares for any such awards granted prior to the Effective Date of the amended and restated plan).
+Notwithstanding the foregoing, the maximum aggregate number of shares that may be delivered as a result of "incentive stock options," as defined in Section 422 of the Internal Revenue Code ("ISOs"), will be 9,750,000 shares.
 Awards granted or shares issued in substitution for rewards or related obligations by a company acquired by us after the Effective Date do not reduce the total number of available shares under the plan.

-In addition, the 2008 Plan imposes individual limitations on the amount of certain awards in part to comply with Internal Revenue Code Section 162(m).
+In addition, the plan imposes individual limitations on the amount of certain awards in part to comply with Internal Revenue Code Section 162(m).
 Under these limitations, during any fiscal year the number of options or stock appreciation rights granted to any one participant may not exceed 1 million shares and the number of restricted stock, deferred stock, performance shares and other stock-based awards may not exceed 750,000 shares, subject to adjustment in certain circumstances.
-The maximum dollar amount that may be paid to any one participant in respect of a Performance Award that is payable other than in stock with respect to a 12-month performance period is \$10 million and with respect to any performance period that is more than 12 months, \$10 million multiplied by the number of full 12 months in such performance period.
+The maximum dollar amount that may be paid to any one participant in respect of a performance award that is payable other than in stock with respect to a 12-month performance period is \$10 million and with respect to any performance period that is more than 12 months, \$10 million multiplied by the number of full 12 months in such performance period.

-The Compensation Committee of our Board of Directors will administer the 2008 Plan.
-The Compensation Committee is authorized to adjust the limitations described in the two preceding paragraphs and is authorized to adjust outstanding awards (including adjustments to exercise prices of options and other affected terms of awards) in the event that an extraordinary dividend or other distribution (whether in cash, shares of Pediatrix common stock or other property), recapitalization, forward or reverse split, reorganization, merger, consolidation, spin-off, combination, repurchase, share exchange or other similar corporate transaction or event affects the Pediatrix common stock so that an adjustment is appropriate in order to prevent dilution or enlargement of the rights of participants.
-The Compensation Committee is also authorized to adjust performance conditions and other terms of awards in response to these kinds of events, upon the occurrence of a change in control, or in response to changes in applicable laws, regulations or accounting principles.
+The Compensation Committee of our Board of Directors will administer the plan.
+The Compensation Committee is authorized to adjust the limitations described in the two preceding paragraphs and is authorized to adjust outstanding awards (including adjustments to exercise prices of options and other affected terms of awards) in the event that an extraordinary dividend or other distribution (whether in cash, shares of MEDNAX common stock or other property), recapitalization, forward or reverse split, reorganization, merger, consolidation, spin-off, combination, repurchase, share exchange or other similar corporate transaction or event affects the MEDNAX common stock so that an adjustment is appropriate in order to prevent dilution or enlargement of the rights of participants.
+The Compensation Committee is also authorized to adjust performance conditions and other terms of awards in response to these kinds of events, upon the occurrence of a change in control, or in response to changes in applicable laws, regulations or accounting principles, provided that no adjustments may be made with respect to any performance awards if and to the extent that such adjustment would cause the award to fail to qualify as "performance based compensation" under Internal Revenue Code Section 162(m).